danyaberezun/KEEPs/README.md

 ## Feature interaction

-Subtype reconstruction potentially interacts with multiple other Kotlin features.
+Subtyping reconstruction potentially interacts with multiple other Kotlin features.
 Here we describe these interactions and how they improve Kotlin.

-> Note: all these interactions and improvements are *optional*, meaning they could be added, but it is not mandatory for the subtype reconstruction to work.
+> Note: all these interactions and improvements are *optional*, meaning they could be added, but it is not mandatory for the subtyping reconstruction to work.

 ### Bare types

-Subtype reconstruction has an interesting interaction with inference of bare types.
+Subtyping reconstruction has an interesting interaction with inference of bare types.
 Bare type interence happens for cases when there are generic types with omitted type parameters, for example, in the following code.

 ```Kotlin